digitalexplorerdan/hello-world/README.md

 # hello-world
-This my start-up hello world repository
+This is my start-up hello world repository